-- responsibility for ensuring that the work of the Board is carried out effectively - ensuring that decisions are made on requisite matters and that minutes are kept - responsible for convening meetings and ensuring that requisite decision material is sent to Board members

-- acting as a contact and maintaining regular contact with the CEO and management - acting as a contact with the owners regarding ownership issues - maintaining regular contact with the auditor and ensuring that the auditor is summoned to attend a meeting in conjunction with the interim report as per September and the year-end report - ensuring that the Board continuously uppdates and deepens its knowledge about the operations - ensure that the Board's work is annually evaluated by the Board members
+- ensuring that the work of the Board is carried out effectively - ensuring that decisions are made on requisite matters and that minutes are kept - convening meetings and ensuring that requisite decision material is sent to Board members - acting as a contact and maintaining regular contact with the CEO and management - acting as a contact with the owners regarding ownership issues - maintaining regular contact with the auditor and ensuring that the auditor is summoned to attend a meeting in conjunction with the interim report for June and the year-end report - ensuring that the Board continuously updates and deepens its knowledge about the operations - ensuring that the Board's work is evaluated by the Board members annually

-Work of the Board in 2016
+Work of the Board in 2017

-During 2016, a total of twenty-two minuted Board meetings were held: seven ordinary meetings, including one statutory meeting, and fourteen extra board meetings.
+During 2017, a total of 13 minuted Board meetings were held: eight ordinary meetings, one statutory meeting, and four extra Board meetings.
 Board meetings have a recurrent structure with established key items.
 Information and documentation for decision ahead of Board meetings are usually sent out approximately one week before each meeting.
-An external secretary to the Board has taken the minutes of the Board.
+An external secretary to the Board has taken the minutes of the Board up to and including the Board meeting on 16 August 2017, after which Ratos's general counsel has taken over the role of secretary for the Board of Directors.

 Extra Board meetings normally examine acquisition and divestment issues as well as financing, and are held when such matters requiring a Board decision arise.
-2016 was a year of great activity in the acquisition of new companies, investments in existing portfolio companies and divestments of companies, the partially new Board carried out a strategic situation analysis that will form the basis for the strategic efforts moving forward, and addressed issues pertaining to the change in CEO.
-This resulted in intensive Board work, with many board meetings during the year.
-Senior executives at Ratos attended board meetings to present specific issues.
+2017 was a year of great activity in terms of the divestment of companies, modifications to Ratos's strategy, the redemption of preference shares and addressing issues pertaining to the change in CEO.
+Senior executives at Ratos attended Board meetings to present specific issues.